desttools/transmail/README.md

 ## Sending Attachments

 Sending attachments means loading the file into PHP's memory, converting to a Base64-encoded stream and then passing that to the function.
-Since there are three parameters needed by TransMail, it is generally advised to first set up the attachments as an array and then pass that to the function:
+Since there are three parameters needed by ZeptoMail, it is generally advised to first set up the attachments as an array and then pass that to the function:

 ```PHP